 Laboratorio Artigiano Maschere (Barbaria delle Tole, Castello 6657 near the SS Giovanni e Paolo church: stop at the Ospedale vaporetto station; phone: +39 041522 3110

 Also be prepared to spend quite a lot in Venice for an accommodation during Carnival period.
 Hotels are usually fully booked since the previous year because of course.. any tourist would love to be there in that period.
 For budget accommodation in Venice consider hostels as Ai Musici hostel, ai Mori Hostel or il Veliero Romantico youth hostel very close to the Train Station.
-Apartments are also a good solution.
-Some of them are listed in Flashbooking.com where some part for 5 people cost around 160 euros.
+Apartments are also a good solution, some of them (for 5 people) cost around 160 euros.

 Alternative solutions still interesting could be in Mestre and the Riviera del Brenta where also many events ( theatres, concerts, parties in Villas) are regularly held for Carnival.